kamerynjw/kamerynjw.github.io/teaching/2019/math242.md

 Announcements
 -------------

+* (10/8) I have elected to put the curve in the distribution for assigning letter grades, rather than in your exam scores.
+See the syllabus for the new distribution.

 * (9/30) [Here]({{ page.url }}formula-sheet.pdf) is the formula sheet you will be given for the first midterm.

 * (9/27) [Here]({{ page.url }}spring19-midterm1.pdf) is the first midterm from last semester's math 242.
 It is similar to what you should expect for your upcoming exam.